kir-gadjello/picoagent-rnd/README.md

 # Picoagent-RnD

-Web &amp; CLI capable LLM agent (very early research prototype)
+Web &amp; CLI capable LLM agent (very early research prototype).
+Fresh implementation that does not rely on and isn't constrained by legacy frameworks.

 Note: Once the code stabilizes, the "-RnD" suffix will be removed.